 Kidney Stones.
 Drink plenty of fluids when using ASACOL HD to decrease your chance of getting

 kidney stones.
 Call your healthcare provider right away if you get any of these symptoms: severe pain in your side

 or your back or blood in your urine.

 The most common side effects of ASACOL HD include:

-- Headache, nausea, nasopharyngitis (common cold), stomach-area (abdominal) pain, and worsening of UC.
+- Headache, nausea, nasopharyngitis (common cold), stomach (abdominal) pain, and worsening of UC.

-Tell your doctor if you have any side effect that bothers you or does not go away.
+Tell your healthcare provider if you have any side effect that bothers you or does not go away.
 These are not all the possible side effects of ASACOL HD.

 Please see full Prescribing Information for ASACOL HD.

 The product information provided on this page is intended only for residents of the United States.
 The products discussed on this page may have different product labeling outside of the United States.

 The health information described on this page is provided for educational purposes only and is not intended to substitute for discussions with a healthcare provider.